aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ![DeployTemplate](./images/deploytemplate.png)
 5. Wait until the stack is completed successfully.
 Now download and deploy this <a href="cf/simulator-server.json?raw=1" download>cloudformation</a> template from this repository to deploy the simulation server.
 This process will take ~10 minutes to complete.

+### Clean Up

+To clean up, delete the following stacks in this order:
+- Simulation server
+- SiteWise Assets

 <hr>

 ## 2. Manual Install